 It can also bind to cannabinoid receptors, create more receptors, and even make the cell membranes of those receptors easier for cannabinoids to get inside (aka work better).

-:( of Non-cannabis derived terpenes
+Cons of Non-cannabis derived terpenes

-Doesn't taste or smell like cannabis, because they’re not extracted from cannabis.
+It doesn't taste or smell like cannabis, because they’re not extracted from cannabis.

 They may have a stronger flavor.